apehex/web3-evasion-techniques/report/web3-evasion-techniques.md

 mentioned when it is relevant to a given target.

 The analysis is meant as a reference guide for the development of future bots on the Forta network.
-It will be a continuous feeedback loop: the report will be updated regularly as progress is made.
+It will be a continuous feedback loop: the report will be updated regularly as progress is made.

 # Detection In Web3